 In my opinion, if you’re going to do chastity, why not a castration and penectomy to go with it?
 Because all that’s going to do is make a pressure cooker, and then Boom, next thing you know, you’ve got the altar boys.
 I don’t want to make jokes about it; it’s a really horrible thing.

 Still, because it’s in the shadow of the cross, people block it out, they drop money in the bucket at church, they turn a blind eye to it, they put their heads right in the sand because theirs that crucifix hanging above the building, which tells them there’s something greater, it’s not all these isolated cases.
-But the amount of these isolated cases are staggering, and the Vatican, it seems, has done nothing short of cover for these pedophiles.
+But the amount of these isolated cases is staggering, and the Vatican, it seems, has done nothing short of cover for these degenerates.

 Lanny: I’ll tell you what the next time I’m in church, I promise you I’ll be horizontal.
 I’m just glad that Father O’Shanahan, didn’t find me attractive.